AbrakhamKyhendrikVuri/AbrakhamKyhendrikVuri/README.md

-### KONO DIO DAAAAAAAAA
-HO…MUKATTE KURU NOKA.
+### HO…MUKATTE KURU NOKA.
 NIGE ZUNI KONO DIO NI CHIKAZUITE KURU NOKA.
+WWWWWWRRRRRRRYYYYYYYYYYYYYYYY

 <!--
 **AbrakhamKyhendrikVuri/AbrakhamKyhendrikVuri** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.